Policies and Procedures

 Student fee - $20 per child per year

 Families can rent the curriculum for some classes.
+The rental fees are due at orientation.
 If a rented book is lost, the family will pay the replacement cost.
 The books are due back at a date set and announced by the textbook coordinator.
 Book rentals can be extended beyond the due date for the cost of $20 per book.
 If a book is not returned by the due date, it is considered an extended rental.
 Please communicate your intentions with the textbook coordinator.

 All fees go into CHEC’s checking account at Pilgrim Bank.
 All pre-approved purchases are reimbursed by receipt and kept on file.
 We invite the accountability of participants examining the books.
 Contact the treasurer.

 Copyright laws are to be taken very seriously.
 Please do not copy materials that are protected by copyright laws unless (1) you contact the publisher and obtain permission; OR (2) you are very sure that you are not infringing the copyright (for example, your copying falls under the “fair use doctrine” or another exception to the law).
 When in doubt, call the copyright holder and ask.
 CHEC views this as a matter of Christian integrity.

 Weather problems - Co-op cancels if MPISD cancels for weather.
 Regardless of CHEC canceling or not, each family must judge the safety of travel from their location.
 Some live far from Mount Pleasant and may have unsafe roads when the Mount Pleasant roads are safe.
 (CHEC has been known to cancel for substantial snow even if the roads are safe because playing in the snow and drinking appropriate amounts of hot chocolate is valued among our participants.)